 During the lease term in Riverton

-During lease, the rental belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental in Riverton, the tenant must allow us to access the rental property.
-Some valid reasons to come into rental are to:
+During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Riverton, the renter must allow us to enter the rental.
+Some justifiable reasons to come into rental are to:

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Riverton.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental home.
+However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in Riverton.
 Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you lease out your rental property in Riverton
+- Before you move a tenant into your investment in Riverton

 - Collections and evictions